Extreme operating excellence in life

 The “physics” of it

 In the first season of cycling, when I became more intuitively comfortable and intrinsically enjoyed it, I also started running and swimming more (I had a phase when I thought qualifying for the Olympics as a triathlete was ~easy~).
-Running didn’t come as naturally as biking for me: beyond just my body parts starting to hurt, and I’d hear the voice in my brain telling me to slow down or take a break; many times, even now, I cave in subconsciously.
+Running didn’t come as naturally as biking for me: my muscles hurt and I’d hear the voice in my brain telling me to slow down or take a break.

 My second cycling season was when I first started hearing that same voice.
-On windy days, rainy days and routes with steep inclines, the mental resistance to keep going is high and it’s pretty relieving to stop—but if you do, you’ve lost.
-You have to buckle down and fight the mental urge, to a point of extreme where you become numb to the voice in your head, and the results after that blow past the competition.
+On windy or rainy days, and on routes with steep inclines, the mental resistance to keep going is high and it’s pretty relieving to stop—but if you do, you’ve lost.
+You have to lock in and fight the mental urge, to a point of extreme where you become numb to the voice in your head, and the results after that blow past the competition.

 Newton’s first law has a good way of helping to frame this, in analogizing with static/kinetic friction:

-Our force of effort rises, and proportionally so does how hard it is to keep adding said incremental unit of effort.
-Let’s assume our effort is efficient (well thought out, intentional), and so we also happen to get proprotionally “faster”.
+Our force of effort rises, and proportionally so does how hard it is to keep adding an incremental unit of effort.
+Let’s assume our effort is efficient (ie. well thought out, intentional), and so we also happen to get proportionally “faster”.

-But those who are truly in pursuit of greatness at their craft switch into mental overdrive and keep pushing; they become numb to the mental resistance and achieve a state of pure performance dedication.
+But those who are truly in the pursuit of greatness switch into mental overdrive and keep pushing; they become numb to the mental resistance and achieve a state of pure performance dedication.

-The mental friction of excellence against every incremental unit of effort past this point may still exist, but it’s nowhere close to that of the mental friction against normalness; just like static and kinetic friction dynamics.
+The mental friction of excellence against every incremental unit of effort past this point may still exist, but it’s nowhere close to the mental friction of normalness; just like static and kinetic friction dynamics.

-When we buckle down and push ourselves further, we end up going “faster” than most other people (because they quit, as we would if we listened to the voice in our head).
+When we lock in and push ourselves further, we end up going “faster” than most other people (because they quit, as we would if we listened to the voice in our head).

-At a point of speed, past the switch into overdrive, we are in a position to truly reach the highest level of performance in the things we do, and have an actual chance at becoming great.
+Then at a certain point, past the switch into overdrive, we are in a position to truly reach the highest level of performance in the things we do, and have a chance at becoming great.

-It’s why Steph Curry is the three-pointer lead of all time: no matter the day, the workout routine never gets skipped.
-Doesn’t matter if last night was a late night, if we performed extra well the game before, or anything else.
+It’s why Steph Curry is the three-pointer lead of all time: no matter the day, the workout routine does not gets skipped.
+It doesn’t matter if last night was a late night, if we performed extra well the game before, or anything else.

 It’s why Elon Musk slept on the Tesla factory floor when the Model 3 was experiencing severe production difficulties, delays and costs.